alienwhatever/ParathaThaKoe/README.md

 # ParathaThaKoe
 ParathaThaKoe(Paratha Theft)

-This program was written in python3 using pygame
+This program is written in python3 using pygame

 #savemyanmar